-As part of the initiative, The AP is tracking religion stories produced through the collaboration and the reach of those stories across the national and international network of AP member news organizations.
-And The AP is keeping an eye on the number of other news organizations that subscribe to Religion and Faith, the new service that offers religion-specific content from The AP, RNS and The Conversation US.
+As part of the initiative, the three partners are tracking religion stories produced through the collaboration and the reach of those stories across their national and international networks.
+And they continue to experiment with new approaches for their collaboration while still in this pilot phase.
 Stapleton says she is hopeful that the collaborative approach will increase the value of religion content to news organizations.